JordT/Nextjs-TS-Frontend/README.md

 3. If you don't have yarn - install yarn using
    `npm install --global yarn`

-    You'll need node package manager https://www.npmjs.com
+    You might need to run this as an administrator (include `sudo` on MacOS) You'll need node package manager https://www.npmjs.com

 4. run `yarn install` to install dependencies